Why a website?

 There are millions of little flashing icons and sound effects that can be incorporated into a website.
 But I suggest you save those for other applications.
 At Stoney's Website Design, my tastes lean toward keeping your horse facility or equine website clean, classy and simply elegant.
 Your site will load most quickly and attract repeat visitors more readily if viewers don't have to sit through the same old "doodahs" every visit.
 The goal is to make your horses and business to stand out from the crowd in a clean, professional way.

 At Stoney's Website Design I employ flat rate fees so you can build a budget with no surprises.
 See my price list.

 At Stoney's Website Design, I offer a FLAT FEE for the initial set up and design of a set number of pages of your site.
 This flat fee includes original website design and layout, normal graphics, menu buttons and photographs, and formatting your website content to be highly searchable.

 Other small fees involved for new sites are a domain name fee and a hosting fee.
 A domain name is your "www.whomever.com" website name and the hosting fee is for the space your website occupies on the world wide web.
-I use two very reliable companies for these services, and these fees add up to a total of around $175 annually.
+These fees add up to a total of around $225 annually.

 Maintenance fees for typical updates are charged per page updated, period.
 Update fees are billed as work is completed.
-See my price list for things not covered.
 Any additional charges will be billed at the time of service.